huatc/huatc.github.io/_pages/research.md

 </p>

 ## Computer Simulations
 Computational simulations are powerful tools for uncovering insights that are often difficult to obtain through experimental characterization alone.
-My work in this area focuses on modeling particle interactions using pair potentials and analyzing simulation outputs through structure factors and scattering methods.
-In addition, I have developed approaches to optimize simulation potentials to fit experimental SAXS data, bridging the gap between simulation and experiment.
+One project that I worked on involved modeling particle interactions using pair potentials and analyzing simulation outputs through structure factors and scattering methods.
+By performing the simulations in a closed-loop, aided by Bayesian Optimization, I optimized simulation potentials to fit experimental SAXS data, bridging the gap between simulation and experiment.

 <p align="center">
   <img src="../images/Crystal_Simulation.gif"  width="550" height="200">